 You can insure your entire family – the spouse and underage or unmarried kids in one single policy.

-Before you start looking for a new homeowners’ liability insurance in Germany, make sure to check whether you are already adequately covered by your private liability insurance.
+Before you start looking for new homeowners’ liability insurance in Germany, make sure to check whether you are already adequately covered by your private liability insurance.

 Your home is your place to relax.
 Comprehensive insurance for homeowners in Germany can protect your home against theft, fire, lawsuits, weather damage and other covered losses.
 So, when you let your guard down, make sure you have a cover that provides protection when you need it most.

 Do you have home content insurance in Germany?
 What are you highly recommended insurance for home owners in Germany?
 Let us know in the comments below!